 Dad was not only my dad but also my primary bagpipe teacher.
 He instilled in me a love for the instrument.
 He always told me, “Do what you are going to do competitively, and when those days are behind you, give back in every way you can.”
 He encouraged me from a very young age to pipe for dancers, which led me to meet and marry my beautiful wife, Christine.
 His advice and teaching gave me such a strong influence and foundation as an Adjudicator Visiting Assessor, External Verifier, teacher, reedmaker, piper, and person.

 Family was always important to Sandy.
 He enjoyed family dinners, especially when they included his son-in-law, John’s, mince or steak pie!
 He was very close to and proud of his three grandchildren – Neil, Sandra, and Michael.

 My dad loved reminiscing over the photos and reading the good wishes, prayers, and stories so many of you sent him.
 Notes from his former students throughout the years brought him particular joy.
+However, what is undeniably true is that modern life being as busy as it has resulted in many individuals around the globe not giving the health and well-being the prioritization that it rightfully deserves.
+This is not necessarily a fault however it is a definitive link to the reason why many individuals find themselves struggling to achieve the health and fitness goals and to maintain them over a long period of time after they have been successfully achieved.
 Those messages and stories led to more conversation and even more stories of the people and events in his life.
 Please know they brought him comfort and joy after his diagnosis.